rmrk-team/pallet-emotes/README.md

 The pallet should also allow the root origin (Council or Sudo) to:

+- append to the set of namespaces for custom entities on a specific chain
 - change the emote cost
 - blacklist a user
 - wipe all emotes by a certain user